Publicising a Science Discovery:

 Summary

-Many factors are involved in deciding when a scientific result is ready to be presented to the news media and public.
+presented to the news media and public.
 The most newsworthy science is often cutting-edge science and can inherently contain disagreement and controversy among scientists.
 Even results from peer-refereed papers are not free from criticism if scientists feel that the findings have been too widely publicised and lack caveats.
 How does a public information office balance these factors to ensure that newsworthy science is reported in a timely manner?
 This article presents two case studies from the research areas of exoplanets and astrobiology.